neovim/neovim/README.md

-# vimspector - A multi language debugger for Vim
+# vimspector - A multi language graphical debugger for Vim

 # Status

-The plugin is a capable, if basic, debugger for c++ and python on the author's computer.
-I think the concept is well and truly proven and it is worth completing.
+The plugin is a capable Vim graphical debugger for multiple languages.
+It's mostly tested for c++ and python, but in theory supports any language that Visual Studio Code supports (but see caveats).

+It supports:

+- breakpoints (function and line)
+- step in/out/over/up, stop, restart
+- launch and attach
+- locals and globals display
+- watches (expressions)
+- call stack and navigation
+- variable value display hover
+- interractive debug console
+- launch debugee within Vim's embedded terminal
+- logging/stdout display

+The author successfully uses it for debugging Vim code and YouCompletMe's core engine `ycmd` (a complex python application).

+It should work for any debug adapter that works in VSCode, but there are certain limitations (see FAQ).
+There are some bugs certainly, and configuring it is a bit of a dark art at this stage.

+It is currently a work in progress, and any feedback/contributions are more than welcome.

-If you are insanely curious and wish to try it out, it's probably best to find me in #vim or the [vimspector gitter channel][gitter].
-It's probably too early.
+If you are insanely curious and wish to try it out, it's probably best to shout me in the [vimspector gitter channel][gitter].
+I'd love to hear from you.

 In order to use it you have to currently:

 - Write an undocumented configuration file that contains essentially undocumented parameters.
 - Use an undocumented API via things like `:call vimsepctor#Launch()`.
+- Accept that it isn't complete yet
 - etc.

 # Background